 Custom beverage and food package labels you can’t wait to tear into

 @baaguadale via Instagram

 Description: Baagua Whole Flower Tea was founded by Dale Stearns who wanted to craft a robust, flavorful experience without the sugar.
 Baagua is a 2014 Expo West New Hope 360 Editor’s Pick, and has been called out by BevNet as a “top-tier tea.”

 Why We Love This Label: Baagua’s translucent label with vibrant color accents speaks beautifully to the bold flavor housed in its classic glass bottle.
 Better yet, the cropped label provides a clear view into the dried leaves and fruit that sink to the bottom, which are edible and available for the consumer to re-brew.

-Label Printing Techniques Used: For Baagua’s label, we used a clear film with four color printing.
+Label Printing Techniques Used: For Baagua’s label, we used a clear film with color printing.
 The bright colors are achieved using a white layer of ink behind the full color printing.

 @preconceivedxmotions via Instagram

 Description: Rowdy Mermaid Kombucha filters the snowmelt in their home of Boulder, Colorado to brew their handcrafted kombucha, a fermented tea.
 Exclusively using cold-pressed fruit juice and herbs, Rowdy Mermaid produces an organic alternative to mainstream tea that contains live probiotics and no genetically modified organisms.

 Why We Love This Label: The cleanly designed label on the Flower Grow bottle focuses on the five all-natural ingredients found inside.
 The use of bold color accents speaks to the petals used in the brew, and the stark white background to the Colorado snow found in everything Rowdy Mermaid.